-- our dependence on a limited number of clients in a limited number of industries; - · fluctuations in our earnings; - our ability to attract and retain clients; - · restrictions on immigration; - our ability to hire and retain enough sufficiently trained employees to support our operations; - our ability to grow our business or effectively manage growth and international operations; - increasing competition in the BPO industry; - · telecommunications or technology disruptions; - fluctuations in exchange rates between the U.K. pound sterling, the U.S. dollars and the Indian rupee; - negative public reaction in the United States or elsewhere to offshore outsourcing; - regulatory, legislative and judicial developments, including the withdrawal of governmental fiscal incentives; - technological innovation; - political or economic instability in India; - · worldwide political, economic and business conditions; and - our ability to successfully consummate or integrate strategic acquisitions, including the Inductis Acquisition.
+- our dependence on a limited number of clients in a limited number of industries; - fluctuations in our earnings; - our ability to attract and retain clients; - restrictions on immigration; - our ability to hire and retain enough sufficiently trained employees to support our operations; - our ability to grow our business or effectively manage growth and international operations; - increasing competition in our industry; - telecommunications or technology disruptions; - fluctuations in exchange rates between the U.K. pound sterling, the U.S. dollar and the Indian rupee; - negative public reaction in the United States or elsewhere to offshore outsourcing; - regulatory, legislative and judicial developments, including the withdrawal of governmental fiscal incentives; - technological innovation; - political or economic instability in India; - worldwide political, economic and business conditions; - our ability to successfully consummate or integrate strategic acquisitions, including the Inductis Acquisition; and adverse outcome of our disputes with the Indian tax authorities.